Concepts around collaboration

 • Working on your own, cloning is the operation that you can use to create multiple instances of a repository on, for instance, a personal computer, a server, and a supercomputer.

 • Alternatively, cloning can be made from a public repository of a code that you would like to use.
-Perhaps you have no intention to work on the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.
+Perhaps you have no intention to change the code, but would like to stay in tune with the latest developments, also in-between releases of new versions of the code.

 Forking a repository

-• In the fork repository commits can be made to the base branch (main or master), and to other branches.
+• In the fork repository commits can be made to the default branch (main or master), and to other branches.

 • The commits that are made within the branches of the fork repository can be contributed back to the parent repository by means of pull or merge requests.